raghavavigneshwar/Decennial-Analysis-of-Air-Quality-Indices-Employing-Machine-Learning-and-Topological-Data-Analysis-/README.md

+# AQI Analysis and Prediction Projects

+This repository contains two distinct projects focusing on Air Quality Index (AQI) analysis and prediction:

+1. **AQI Analysis Using Azure Machine Learning**
+2. **AQI Prediction and Classification Using Machine Learning and Clustering with TDA**

-# AQI Analysis Using Azure Machine Learning
+# Project 1: AQI Analysis Using Azure Machine Learning

 This project focuses on analyzing Air Quality Index (AQI) data using Azure Machine Learning (Azure ML) to build an end-to-end machine learning pipeline.
 It includes data preprocessing, model training, evaluation, and deployment using the capabilities of Azure ML.
 The project leverages custom Python scripts, components, and pipelines to automate the entire machine learning workflow.